etienne1911/etienne1911.github.io/xiaomi_wifi_repeater_setup.md

 ## python-miio

-I just mention installtion it in case you need it, but as mentionned before I couldn't manage to configure my device with it.
+I just mention it in case you need it, but as said before we'll not use it to do the setup.

-This time library is writen in python.
-You can follow their [doc](python-miio.readthedocs.io/) to install it.
+You can follow their [doc](python-miio.readthedocs.io/) for installation.
 I advice you to use virtual env which makes usage of python tool cleaner.

 Once installed you should have `mirobo` and `miiocli` python tools available from command line.